statamic/docs/content/collections/docs/installation.md

 ```

 > You may prefer to run `composer update` to update _all_ of your dependencies listed in your composer.json file

+### Control Panel

+You may also update Statamic from within the Control Panel.
+Head to the "Updates" section and click update.

+Updating via the CP will lock that specific version of `statamic/cms` in your `composer.json`.
+If you want to update using
+the command line later, you'll need to update the version manually before running `composer update`.

 [users]: /users
 [packagist]: https://packagist.org/